LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 -------------------------------

-The functions :func:`xfind.first` and :func:`xfind.last` now use :func:`xfind.item`, so they will raise an :class:`IndexError` when no default value is passed.
+The functions :func:`xfind.first` and :func:`xfind.last` now use :func:`xfind.item`, so they will raise an :exc:`IndexError` when no default value is passed.
 To get the old behaviour, simply pass ``None`` as the default.